coderefinery/manuals/instructor-tech-setup.md

 - Dark text on light background, *not* dark theme.
 Research and our experience says that dark-text-on-light is better in some cases and similar in others.
-- Make a dedicated "demos" profile in your terminal, if relevant.
+- Make a dedicated "demos" profile in your terminal emulator, if relevant.
+Or use a different terminal emulator just for demos.
-- You might want to make the background light grey, to avoid over-saturating people's eyes and provide some contrast to the pure white web browser.
+- You might want to make the background light grey, to avoid over-saturating people's eyes and provide some contrast to the pure white web browser.  (this was an accessibility recommendation when looking for ideal color schemes)
-- Do you have any yellows or reds in your prompt or common outputs?
+- Do you have any yellows or reds in your prompt or program outputs?
   Adjust colors if possible.
 - Eliminate menu bars and any other decoration that uses valuable screen space.